Manrape

 Manrape (Män kan inte våldtas, lit.
 'Men Can't Be Raped') is a 1975 novel by Märta Tikkanen.
 The book launched Tikkanen's career and placed her in the centre of an ongoing debate about gender roles in the Nordic countries.

+In the novel, a man rapes forty-year-old Tova, who resolves to rape him in revenge.

 The book was made into the 1978 film Men Can't Be Raped, directed by Jörn Donner.